Giovanni Borsotti

 Giovanni Borsotti (born 18 December 1990) is an Italian alpine ski racer who competes for Centro Sportivo Carabinieri and represents Italy internationally.

 Career

 He made his FIS Alpine Ski World Cup debut in 2009.

 He competed at the FIS Alpine World Ski Championships 2011 in Garmisch-Partenkirchen, where he placed 28 in giant slalom.
 He competed at the 2015 World Championships in Beaver Creek, USA, where he placed 24th in the giant slalom.
+Borsotti has finished in the top 10 five times in World Cup.